bbc/chaos-lambda/README.md

 # Enabling/disabling

-The lambda is triggered by a CloudWatch Events rule, the name of which can be found from the `ChaosLambdaFunctionOutput` outputs of the lambda stack.
+The lambda is triggered by a CloudWatch Events rule, the name of which can be found from the `ChaosLambdaFunctionOutput` output of the lambda stack.
 Locate this rule in the AWS console under the Rules section of the CloudWatch service, and you can disable or enable it via the `Actions` button.